Urban resilience: Urban heat islands

-Urban heat island (UHI) refers to the presence of an inner-city microclimate in which temperatures are comparatively higher than in the rural surroundings.
-Recent studies have shown that summer daytime temperatures can reach up to 10 °C hotter in a city centre than in rural areas and between 5–6 °C warmer at night.
-The causes of UHI are no mystery, and are mostly based on simple energy balances and geometrics.
-The materials commonly found in urban areas (concrete and asphalt) absorb and store heat energy much more effectively than the surrounding natural environment.
-The black colouring of asphalt surfaces (roads, parking lots and highways) is able to absorb significantly more electromagnetic radiation, further encouraging the rapid and effective capture and storage of heat throughout the day.
-Geometrics come into play as well, as tall buildings provide large surfaces that both absorb and reflect sunlight and its heat energy onto other absorbent surfaces.
+Urban heat island (UHI) refers to the presence of an inner-city microclimate in which temperatures are higher than those in surrounding rural areas.
+Recent studies have shown that summer daytime temperatures can be up to 9°C hotter in a city center than in rural areas and between 5–6°C warmer at night.
+UHIs are primarily due to simple energy balances and geometrics.
+Building materials commonly found in urban areas (concrete and asphalt) absorb and store heat much more effectively than natural materials.
+The black color of asphalt surfaces (roads, parking lots and highways) absorbs more radiative energy than other colors, capturing significant amounts of energy, which are partitioned primarily as sensible heat.
+The geometry of urban buildings comes into play as well, as tall buildings provide large surfaces that both absorb solar radiation and reflect it onto other absorbent surfaces.
+Due to a reduced sky view factor (which accounts for the amount of surface area facing the sky), they are less effective at radiating heat back into the atmosphere at night.
 These tall buildings also block the wind, which limits convective cooling.
-The sheer size of the buildings also blocks surface heat from naturally radiating back into the cool sky at night.
-These factors, combined with the heat generated from vehicles, air conditioners and industry ensure that cities create, absorb and hold heat very effectively.
+These factors, combined with the heat generated from vehicles, air conditioners, and industry ensure that cities create, absorb and hold heat very effectively.

 Social factors for heat vulnerability

 The physical causes of heat waves and droughts and the exacerbation of the UHI effect are only part of the equation in terms of fatalities; social factors play a role as well.
 Statistically, senior citizens represent the majority of heat (and cold) related deaths within urban areas and this is often due to social isolation.
-In rural areas, seniors are more likely to live with family or in care homes, whereas in cities they are often concentrated in subsidised apartment buildings and in many cases have little to no contact with the outside world.
+In rural areas, seniors are more likely to live with family or in care homes, whereas in cities they are often concentrated in subsidized apartment buildings and in many cases have little to no contact with the outside world.
 Like other urban dwellers with little or no income, most urban seniors are unlikely to own an air conditioner.
-This combination of factors leads to thousands of tragic deaths every season, and incidences are increasing each year.
+This combination of factors leads to thousands of tragic deaths every season, and the incidence is increasing each year.